-According to sensor readings if there is insufficient water in tank, Arduino opens water valve with help of relay.
+According to sensor readings, if there is insufficient water in the tank, Arduino opens the water valve with a relay’s help.
 The water flows until the preset level is reached and shuts the valve.

 The solar collector is also equipped with an electric water heater.
-It probably can be used to heat water when there is no sun, and more practical use of it is preventing water from freezing in winter time.
+It can probably be used to heat water when there is no sun, and more practical use of it prevents water from freezing in wintertime.
 So, controller, I included this feature in the controller.

 Arduino code is quite messy, but I left it as I sense it works for now.
 I included a menu system where various parameters can be set:

 - Water level to be filled – fewer water heats faster, but also has less thermal mass;

 - The temperature difference between collector and boiler.
 Since some heat is lost in pipes, a more significant difference like 4ºC makes more sense.

 - Pump turn level when water is too hot on collector – if the temp is reached above 70ºC, a pump is turned on even if boiler water is the same or hotter.
-This prevents from unintentional boiling.
+This prevents unintentional boiling.